huaweicloud/huaweicloud-fpga/fp1/hardware/README.md

   This document describes other documents.

+- version_hdk_tag.txt

+- This document records tags information when the HDK is uploaded to the github.

 - version_note_dpdk.txt

   This document describes the **release date** and **version** of Vivado-based static logic.
 Do not modify the contents of this file.

-- version_note_sdx.txt
+- version_note_sdaccel.txt

   This document describes the **release date** and **version** of SDx-based static logic.
 Do not modify the contents of this file.

 <a id="sec-3" name="sec-3"></a>

-## 3 Description of FAC-based Hardware Development
+## 3 Description of FAC-Based Hardware Development

 Huawei FPGA Accelerated Cloud (FAC) services provide Vivado-based development mode using RTL and SDAccel-based development mode using C, C++, and OpenCl.
 You can flexibly choose a development mode as required and complete the acceleration design in the corresponding directory structure.